VICE may receive a commission if you buy products through the links on our site. Read more here.

 $94 at Hoka

-The hands, feet, and head are the first places heat escapes from the body.
+The head is one of the first places heat escapes from the body.
 Do them a favor with some warming accessories Usain Bolt would love to own.

 $28 at The North Face